Since then we have been learning how you use the product and what benefit it brings to your business.

 We called it Microlink Query Language (MQL) and you can see it as Custom Rules v2.0 iteration.

-The MQL goal is build the most simple to use and developer friendly for scrapping purposes.
+The MQL goal is build the most simple to use and developer friendly for scraping purposes.

 This include the builtin types, caching and batching support and selectors declaration.